 What is it that comic actor Sacha Baron Cohen, journalist Louis Theroux and former president George W. Bush all have in common?
-If it weren’t for the title above, I doubt you'll guess that they all studied history degrees at university.
-This just goes to show the diverse opportunities you could go on to access, if you too choose to study history.
+If it weren’t for the title above, I doubt you'd guess that they all studied history degrees at university – providing an apt reflection of the diverse range of career paths pursued by those who study history.

 Find out more about:

 Most undergraduate history courses are three or four years long, depending on norms in the country of study.
 History degrees generally offer a very wide range of modules, starting with foundational courses in the first year, and then progressing to more specialized options.

 Studying history is not just about memorizing the facts of historical events.
 It also involves analyzing the overall impact of historic occurrences, trends and artefacts on the world – for example, how various revolutions and civil wars have shaped particular countries’ governments into what they are now, or how a strain of belief has developed to influence contemporary thinking.

 You’ll normally be assessed by written assignments, which usually involve analyzing different arguments, often in response to a starting statement.
 You may also sit examinations, either at the end of your degree or at intervals throughout.
 Your studies will conclude with a dissertation focusing on a specialized area of interest, in which you’ll need to put forward an in-depth discussion and analysis of a set topic – usually of your own choice.

 Some universities will require you to have previously studied and achieved a good grade in history at secondary school level, for example as an A level subject in the UK.
 However, it may also be possible to apply to study a history degree even if you haven’t studied history at the previous level.
 Many arts, humanities and social sciences subjects could be good preparation for history degrees, including politics, philosophy, English literature and economics.